krixlion/pyshot/README.md

 # PyShot

-This project was created for the subject 'Introduction to programming' at Vistula University.
+This project was created for the 'Introduction to programming' course at Vistula University.

 PyShot is an app for creating cropped screenshots of your main display.